-Long Bien is one of the most important markets in Red River Delta region and the 2nd biggest markets in Hanoi (after Dong Xuan Market).
+Long Bien is one of the most important markets in the Red River Delta region and the 2nd biggest markets in Hanoi (after Dong Xuan Market).
 It has been operating for over 20 years.
 It gathers almost all products from many northern provinces, especially raw food such as vegetable, meat, egg, etc.

 Long Bien market is located next to Long Bien bridge alongside the dyke road, is a fruit and vegetable wholesale market.
 Every night there are hundreds of trucks carrying fruits and vegetables from many provinces to the market.

 Long Bien market has a great number of activities that you may have the chance to see first-hand like buying, selling, driving a truck full of products, motorbike riders waiving down everywhere, bargaining, counting money, loading boxes of products, etc.

 It is a great way to discover the normal life as well as specific cultural values of Hanoi and feel the hardship sellers are struggling to earn a living at the time they should have gone to bed.